nayere6342/sep11-freedom-project/tool/learning-log.md

 * One other takeaway I had from this learning log was that I need better time management skills in this space.

-	* As in not doing everything last minute...
+	* As in not doing everything last minute.

+* Another takeaway I got from this is that these logs shouldn't be tossed away and forgotten.

+	* Instead it should be done right in this context.

 * One takeaway I have was that I need to tinker more with my tool.

 	* This is due to the fact that I can get a better understanding of what my tool can do.